 - In a stand mixer fitted with paddle attachment, cream the butter.
 Beat in the sugar-zest mixture until combined.
 Add eggs, fresh lemon juice, and kosher salt.
 Mix until well combined, scraping down sides as needed.

 - Pour mixture into a medium saucepan and whisk constantly over low heat until thickened, about 10-15 minutes.
 Lemon curd will thicken just below the point of simmer.
 It will turn from a dark yellow liquid to a pale, thick syrup as you whisk.

 - Once lemon curd is nicely thickened and pale yellow, remove from heat.
 Allow to cool and chill completely.
 Store in airtight container in fridge.

-Here are some of my favorite lemony treats that are sure to please:
+favorite lemony treats that are sure to please:

 1. The Best Lemon Bars.
 I’ve made a ton of lemon bars in my lifetime, and these are the best ones ever.
 Suuuuper addictive, so be ready.
 Know that people will devour this.

 2. No Bake Lemon Icebox Cake.
 This is one fabulous no-bake treat!
 It tastes light and airy, while delivering a big lemony punch.
 Another crowd pleaser; it’s perfect for picnics.

 3. Blueberry and Lemon French Toast.
 I use lemon curd in the layers of this yummy breakfast casserole.
 It’s scrumptdeelicious.